Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/README.md

 # Lab 3.2 Scenario 1: Prototype your first gen AI application with prompt flow

 ## Overview
 In this lab, we will learn how to utilize Prompt flow to prototype your generative AI application.
-Azure AI studio with Prompt flow help you ideate and explore LLMs to convince your specific use cases.
+Azure AI Foundry with Prompt flow help you ideate and explore LLMs to convince your specific use cases.

 ![LLMOps](images/prototyping_requirements.jpg)